On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Exact formula for stress tensor correlators in ABJM

 \section{Exact formula for stress tensor correlators in ABJM}

-In this section, we provide a formula to extract defect CFT data for BPS lines.
-Our method is based on a powerful Ward identity which relates topological operators belonging to conserved current multiplets to mass or FI deformations of the $S^3$ partition function.
-Since the latter are amenable of supersymmetric localization, many exact results are accessible.
-Elaborating on this idea, we will argue that the vev of the defect in the properly deformed background computes defect correlation functions of protected operators.
+In this section, we present a formula for extracting CFT defect data for BPS lines.
+Our method is based on a powerful Ward identity that relates topological operators belonging to conserved current multiplets to mass or FI -deformations of the $S^3$ partition function.
+Since the latter is often amenable to supersymmetric localization, many exact results are accessible.
+Elaborating on this idea further, we will argue that the vev of the defect in the properly deformed background computes the defect correlation functions of the protected operators.
 Finally, we will apply our formula to the maximally supersymmetric Wilson line in ABJM.